Bonfires and smoke

 - Bonfires pollute the environment and worsen air quality.
 Burning plastic, rubber or painted materials creates noxious fumes which give off poisonous chemicals.

-- Smoke prevents neighbours from enjoying their gardens, opening windows or hanging washing out.
+- Smoke prevents neighbours from enjoying their gardens, opening windows, or hanging washing out.
 They can also reduce visibility in the neighbourhood and on roads.
-If the smoke from your bonfire causes a nuisance to someone, they can make a complaint to the council.
+If the smoke from your bonfire causes a nuisance to someone, they can make a complaint to us.

 When does a bonfire become a statutory nuisance?